 4. Lightly spray the dough balls with olive oil and leave to rise (seam side down) on the parchment paper for at least 4 hours in a warm environment.
 Loosely cover with cling film and a kitchen towel.

 5. Transfer the tray with the dough into the freezer for 1 hour until firm.
-Then take them out and individually wrap each one in cling film or parchment paper before you pack them into a ziplock bag and freeze.
+Then take them out and individually wrap each one in cling film before you pack them into a ziplock bag and freeze.

-6. To use the frozen dough: Remove the dough from the freezer and leave it to thaw overnight in the fridge.
-Then let them sit on a lightly floured surface (covered with cling film) for at least 30 minutes to come to room temperature.
+Remove it from the fridge, and transfer the dough onto a lightly floured (with semolina) surface (covered with cling film) for at least 30 minutes to come to room temperature.
 They do not need another rise and are ready for use.

 Some Pizza Recipes For Your Frozen Dough